 4. Right-click on the Multi-Output Device and select “Use This Device For Sound Output.”
 Now it’s set as your default output device!
 All desktop audio will now be output to both your built-in device and the virtual BlackHole device.

-Now open Streamlabs OBS and ensure that BlackHole is selected as one of your Mic/Auxiliary devices in Settings > Audio.
+Now open Streamlabs Desktop and ensure that BlackHole is selected as one of your Mic/Auxiliary devices in Settings > Audio.

-And now Streamlabs OBS will capture your audio on a Mac!
+And now Streamlabs Desktop will capture your audio on a Mac!

 How to Go Live on YouTube